 Better productivity while working remotely.
 When the world went into lockdown, many workers were caught off guard.
 They were not used to the flexibility and didn't know yet how to be productive while working without an office.
 Working from home suddenly became a synonym for working remotely.

-While the productivity discussion seems to be centering around angecdotal evidence and personal experiences, a study published in 2020 article in Forbes magazine reported a 35% rise in productivity among remote workers.
+While the productivity discussion seems to be centering around anecdotal evidence and personal experiences, a study published in 2020 article in Forbes magazine reported a 35% rise in productivity among remote workers.

 Unfortunately, there is no right answer to this.

-While evaluating the actual resons for getting back into a physical office, it's worth thinking through all pros and cons and most importantly - involving the people who are working on your team into the discussion.
+While evaluating the actual reasons for getting back into a physical office, it's worth thinking through all pros and cons and most importantly - involving the people who are working on your team in the discussion.
 It's them that collectively will be sacrificing their time and flexibility.

 Despite the lack of a physical office, a distributed team should have fun too.

 Hit on the Watch Demo below to see it in action!